wwwouaiebe/OsmPtv2NetControl/README.md

 ### A to tag is not found for route ...

-A to tag is missing .
+A to tag is missing.
 Add the tag to the bus route

 ### The to tag is not equal to the name of the last platform for route ...